 For decades, Americans have realized that the education system is broken.
 It is too expensive, and there are too many kids who cannot afford even a basic education.
 Over the years, the American people have proposed various education reforms—most of which have failed to pass.
-Some groups have proposed getting rid of education assurance companies and replacing it with a universal public education system managed by the government and paid for by taxes–making education free and accessible to all children.
-The reforms have failed because: 1) education assurance companies have a strong political lobby; and 2) lots of people would lose their jobs if we got rid of education assurance companies.
-About 500,000 people work in the education assurance industry.
+Some groups have proposed getting rid of education insurance companies and replacing it with a universal public education system managed by the government and paid for by taxes–making education free and accessible to all children.
+The reforms have failed because: 1) education insurance companies have a strong political lobby; and 2) lots of people would lose their jobs if we got rid of education insurance companies.
+About 500,000 people work in the education insurance industry.
 Add to these all the people employed in school billing offices and you see significant job losses.

 Republicans opposed to education reform are also concerned that universal education would make rich people pay too much in taxes resulting in job loss for millions of middle class Americans.
 Democrats dispute that raising taxes on the rich to pay for universal education would result in job losses—particularly since businesses would no longer have the burden of providing expensive education benefits to their employees.

 The Affordable Education Act of 2010 or “ObamEd”